Gait-Conditioned Reinforcement Learning with Multi-Phase Curriculum for Humanoid Locomotion: Conclusion and Future Work

 We proposed a unified gait-conditioned RL framework for humanoid locomotion, combining gait-specific reward routing, biomechanically inspired reward shaping, and multi-phase curriculum learning.
 The resulting recurrent policy enables standing, walking, running, and smooth transitions, all within a single controller and without reliance on motion capture data.

 Our method achieves robust and naturalistic multi-gait behaviors in physics-based simulation using a Unitree G1 humanoid.
 Initial real-world deployment demonstrates successful transfer of standing, walking, and walk-to-stand transitions.
+However, gait classification currently relies on manually defined gait IDs based on commanded velocity and Froude number, which constrains the emergence of novel gait patterns.
+The approach also depends on extensive manual design and tuning of numerous gait-specific reward terms, making it labor-intensive and increasingly challenging for larger or more complex gait sets.
+Moreover, as the number of gaits grows, the shared policy may be prone to catastrophic forgetting or behavioral drift due to overlapping objectives.

 We are currently working to extend this to dynamic running behaviors, which are already stable in simulation.
 Future directions include scaling to more complex scenarios such as traversal of uneven or deformable terrain, vision-guided locomotion in dynamic environments, and the incorporation of task-conditioned objectives for whole-body behaviors like climbing, object interaction, and human-robot collaboration.